Noweisri/Encryption-Algorithms-GUI/README.md

 ```

 ### Link your algorithm to encrypt and decrypt buttons
-After implementing your algorithm in a separate method, you must perform the next two steps
+After implementing your algorithm in a separate method, you must perform the next two steps.

+IMPORTANT, it is better to include a parameter on each button to know where the call came from (from encrypt button or decrypt button)

 ```java
 // Decrypt button